 firstname.lastname@example.org or call Tyler Boles, Crew Supervisor, at 970-577-3607.Trees of Interest - Any tree on or off the right-of-way with the potential to contact an electric supply line is considered a tree of interest.
 A tree of interest can include (but is not limited to) a tree that is decaying/dead, a diseased tree, a cracked tree, a leaning tree, or a tree with root damage.
 Trees of interest should be topped or trimmed below line-height or removed.
 We'll be happy to meet you on-site to review them and work with you to find the best mitigation solution.
 Email us at

 The Estes Valley Community Wildfire Protection Plan Update began in the summer of 2021 and provides numerous resources to mitigate and prepare for fires to residents, homeowners, and guests of both the Estes Valley and surrounding areas.
+The draft plan is available here.

 The resources for mitigation in the Home Ignition Zone, in particular, overlap with maintaining customer power reliability since this zone includes overhead electric service lines.